Haalmalki03/Documentation/documentation.md

 - Creating a Blog: press on **Crete new post**.
 - Editing a Blog: You can edit your Blog in specific time, press **Edit post** button.
-- comment: You can share your opinion  by
+- comment: You can **share your opinion  by comment**.
+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4OTI3MDEwOCwtOTQ1ODEzMzUxXX0=
+eyJoaXN0b3J5IjpbLTkzNDMwNTc4NF19
 -->